aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_connection_set_session** de-serializes the session state and updates the connection accordingly.

-**s2n_connection_get_session** serializes the session state from connection and copies into the **session** buffer and returns the number of bytes that were copied.
+**s2n_connection_get_session** serializes the session state from connection and copies into the **session** buffer and returns the number of copied bytes.
 The output of this function depends on whether session ids or session tickets are being used for resumption.

 If the first byte in **session** is 1, then the next 2 bytes will contain the session ticket length, followed by session ticket and session state.
 In versions TLS1.3 and greater, (which allows multiple session tickets), the most recent session ticket received will be used.
 Note that the size of the session tickets varies.